-I love this easy-to-make bacon, jalapeño and corn salad as a side dish, but it can also be served as a party appetizer or dip.
+I love this easy-to-make Bacon, Jalapeño and Corn Salad as a side dish, but it can also be served as a party appetizer or dip.

 Who doesn’t love a dish with bacon in it, right?
 If you’re looking for ways to make corn more exciting, just add some bacon and jalapeño and it’s a completely different dish.

 Corn Salad Variations

 Spicy – Change up the heat level.
 Jalapenos tend to get a bad rep as a super hot pepper, but if you remove the seeds and the white pithy ribs, almost all of the heat is taken out.
 So just by making this one change, you can have a spicy or mild salad.

-Adding diced sweet peppers is another great way to change up this corn salad.
+Add-ins – Adding diced sweet peppers is another great way to change up this corn salad.
 Red or yellow bell peppers work great.

 » Psst, if you’re looking for more corn recipes, check out our Classic Mexican Street Corn (Elote).